-We had disagreements with the Republic of Ghana and the Ghana National Petroleum Corporation regarding certain of our rights and responsibilities under the WCTP and DT Petroleum Agreements.
+We have had disagreements with the Republic of Ghana and the Ghana National Petroleum Corporation regarding certain of our rights and responsibilities under the WCTP and DT Petroleum Agreements.

-All of our proved reserves and our discovered fields are located offshore Ghana.
+Multiple discovered fields and all of our proved reserves are located offshore Ghana.
 The WCTP petroleum contract, the DT petroleum contract and the UUOA cover the two blocks and the Jubilee Unit that form the basis of our current operations in Ghana.
-Pursuant to these petroleum contracts, most significant decisions, including our plans for development and annual work programs, must be approved by GNPC and/or Ghana's Ministry of Energy.
-We have previously had disagreements with the Ministry of Energy and GNPC regarding certain of our rights and responsibilities under these petroleum contracts, the Petroleum Law of 1984 (PNDCL 84) (the "Ghanaian Petroleum Law") and the Internal Revenue Act, 2000 (Act 592) (the "Ghanaian Tax Law").
-These included disagreements over sharing information with prospective purchasers of our interests, pledging our interests to finance our development activities, potential liabilities arising from discharges of small quantities of drilling fluids into Ghanaian territorial waters, the failure to approve the proposed sale of our Ghanaian assets, assertions that could be read to give rise to taxes payable under the Ghanaian Tax Law in connection with our initial public offering, failure to approve PoDs relating to certain discoveries offshore Ghana and the relinquishment of certain exploration areas on our licensed blocks offshore Ghana.
+Pursuant to these petroleum contracts, most significant decisions, including our plans for development and annual work programs, must be approved by GNPC and/or Ghana's Ministry of Petroleum.
+We have previously had disagreements with the Ministry of Petroleum and GNPC regarding certain of our rights and responsibilities under these petroleum contracts, the Ghanaian Petroleum Law and the Internal Revenue Act, 2000 (Act 592) (the "Ghanaian Tax Law").
+These included disagreements over sharing information with prospective purchasers of our interests, pledging our interests to finance our development activities, potential liabilities arising from discharges of small quantities of drilling fluids into Ghanaian territorial waters, the failure to approve the proposed sale of our Ghanaian assets, assertions that could be read to give rise to taxes payable under the Ghanaian Tax Law, failure to approve PoDs relating to certain discoveries offshore Ghana and the relinquishment of certain exploration areas on our licensed blocks offshore Ghana.
 These past disagreements have been resolved.
 The resolution of certain of these disagreements required us to pay agreed settlement costs to GNPC and/or the government of Ghana.